 Not long before Fremantle Press called me with the news, I’d sought an appraisal of my novel.
 It came back with a list of suggested revisions, a very long list.
 I felt quite disheartened as I read and realised I still had a lot of work to do.
 I’d been hoping that my novel was nearly ready to submit to publishers—I wrote about that in ‘The Final Countdown‘.
 Instead, it looked as if I’d misjudged my novel’s readiness, and it seemed that I still had a long way to go …

-So, I’d half-written another blog post about not finishing my novel by the end of the year, not achieving what I’d set out to do, and how I was feeling a little downhearted and dejected but telling myself there was no hurry.
-That was the title of the post, ‘There is No Hurry’, and I’d written about how I had no deadline, apart from my self-imposed one to have it finished by the end of the year, and how really, it didn’t matter if I spent another year revising my novel if at the end my novel was the best it could be.
+So, I’d half-written another blog post about not finishing my novel by the end of the year and not achieving what I’d set out to do.
+The title of the post was, ‘There is No Hurry’, and I’d written that I had no deadline apart from my self-imposed one to have my book finished by the end of the year.
+Really, I told myself, it didn’t matter if I spent another year revising my novel if at the end of that time it was the best it could be.

-Then came the phone call from Fremantle Press, and with that a sense of overwhelming relief: they liked my novel as it was and I could set the revising aside for a while.
+Then came the phone call from Fremantle Press, and with it a sense of overwhelming relief: they liked my novel as it was and I could set the revising aside for a while.

 So, I leapt about and gushed a bit, then they told me I had to keep the news secret until it was formally announced on December 11th.

 What?
 How am I meant to do that?
 I thought.
 I need to tell my family, my writing group, Facebook, Twitter …